Hello to all our valued Pet Parents!

 To view and/or download our grooming agreement, click here.
 We will go over the agreement during your first appointment in order to answer all your questions and concerns.

 We now offer a variety of cat services!
 Whether you are looking for just a bath and brush or a full shave down we provide a quiet salon, free from dogs, so that we can focus on providing a low stress atmosphere for your furry friend.
 Call today to learn more about scheduling an appointment.

 Whether you have a dog or a cat, let our friendly and knowledgeable staff help create a one of a kind experience for your pet.
 We use environmentally friendly, biodegradable species-appropriate shampoos and conditioners, specifically designed for your pet's individual needs.
 Whether their dry skin requires a deep moisturizing regimen or they need to beat the heat with a de-shed treatment or a shave down, we have the perfect solution to fit your every need.

 We also focus on continuing education.
 We endeavor to stay on top of our game by participating in seminars, online forums and classes to provide you with the very latest in effective and humane pet care.
-Just recently our team participated in a TTouch seminar with Victoria Swiger, where we learned the latest skills in facilitating a calm, comfortable and relaxing grooming experience for our clients.

 Currently the salon is open 7 days a week with walk-in nail trims available when groomers are present.
 Come see us at 752 Mangrove Avenue in the Safeway Shopping Center, across from Kwando Chinese Buffet.
 Or call us at 892-1847 and book your appointment today!